Some of the benefits of an AET plant are:

 The fuel handling systems are customised to the plant specific requirements and the basic design is within AET.

-The water/steam cycle is optimised by experienced AET engineers with the use of advanced software programmes, and the STG is specified by AET and purchased from leading manufacturers.
+The water/steam cycle is optimised by experienced AET engineers with the use of advanced software programs, and the STG is specified by AET and purchased from leading manufacturers.

 These systems are very much linked to the boiler design; AET designs each component within the supply to make sure that it fits the overall design of the plant.